Liam-Barkley-BBD-Org/Team-Based-Todo-App/README.md

 - dotenv: for accessing environment variables
 - bcrypt: for secure one-way salting and hashing of passwords
 - joi: used for data validation
+- jsonwebtoken: library for creating and verifying JWT tokens
+- qrcode: generates QR codes (used for 2FA setup)
+- speakeasy: handles TOTP/HOTP for two-factor authentication
+- csurf: middleware for CSRF protection in Express apps